divyaang/Project-Case-Study/README.md

 # Project-Case-Study

-This Project was done as part of Data Science and Machine Learning Course offered by Coding Ninjas.

 The dataset used in the project dataset has funding information of the Indian startups from January 2015 to August 2017.
 The project was divided into two parts: Part-I and Part-II

 PART - I